shanhasan/Battle-Ships/README.md

 Responsibility        |   Collaborators
 - Has coordinates     |   - Player
 - Knows if its empty  |   - Ship
-- Knows if it is full |   - Board
+- Knows if it is full |   - Tracking board
-- Knows if its hit    |
+- Knows if its hit    |   - Primary board
 - Knows if not hit

                 Primary Board
 Responsibility        |   Collaborators
 - Is a fixed size     |   - Cell
-- Is initiated empty  |   - Board
+- Is initiated empty  |   - Tracking Board
 - Will accept ships   |   - Player
+                      |

+                Tracking Board
+Responsibility        |   Collaborators
+- Is a fixed size     |   - Cell
+- Is initiated empty  |   - Primary board
+- Will mark cells     |   - Player

                     Ship
 Responsibility        |   Collaborators
 - Is a set size       |   - Cells
-- Can be hit          |   - Board
+- Can be hit          |   - Tracking board
 - Sinks when full hit |   - Users
+                          - Primary board

                       User
 Responsibility                  |  Collaborators
 - Set number of ships           |     - Player
 - Places ships on primary grid  |     - Ship
-- Fires shots at tracking grid  |     - Board
+- Fires shots at tracking grid  |     - Tracking board
-- Can win or loose              |
+- Can win or loose              |     - Primary board
 - Takes turns to fire           |